SUTA Dumping and Unemployment Insurance Rate Manipulation

-If you think someone is committing fraud or engaging in SUTA dumping, please report it to us immediately.
+If you think someone is committing fraud or engaging in SUTA dumping, please report it to the EDD immediately.
 All allegations of fraud are taken seriously.
 Please provide as much information as you can, including:

 - Employer name, address, and telephone number

 - Your name, address, and telephone number (optional)

 To Report Fraud